todocodo/todocodo/README.md

 Welcome to my profile!
 I'm a graduate student, and I have a passion for solving problems.
 Coding happens to be my way of expressing that ⚡.
 I love sports, people, sea, clubs and pizza.
 I love life.

+## Recent Projects
+Those projects are the most recent ones which attempts to solve some problems in the world we are living in

+- AI Tourist Advisor Chatbot -> check the [repo](https://github.com/todocodo/Tourist-Advisor-Chatbot) in my account
+- The Nutritionist - A website that assists people with obesity providing advice in terms of personalised diet and providing a friendly environment -> check the [repo](https://github.com/michal-sitarz2/WeightLossWeb)

+## Small Businesses
+Those buinesses helped me earn some money in my own way during university.
+I'll never forget the priceless lessons learned

+- Shish Delivery Business in my university town - check the [website](http://shishaguildford.com) and the [repo](https://github.com/todocodo/React_Website_Shisha)
 <!--
 **todocodo/todocodo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.